adelenelai/adelenelai.github.io/_posts/2020-10-07-communicatingenvchem.md

----
-title:  "Communicating Environmental Chemistry - CAS?
+# Communicating Environmental Chemistry - CAS?
 SMILES?
-InChIKey?"
----
+InChIKey?

 *tldr; please provide SMILES and/or InChIKeys in your papers!*